Your Pet’s First Year

 Puppy Healthcare Guide

-• Week 8: The puppy receives its first vaccinations for distemper, hepatitis, parainfluenza, parvovirus (DHPP), and coronavirus.
-A parasite test, deworming, and physical exam are also performed.
-Heartworm preventative is started.
+• Week 5-6: The puppy receives its first vaccinations for distemper, hepatitis, parainfluenza, parvovirus, lepto (DHLPP).
+A parasite test, deworming if needed, and physical exam are also performed.
 We also discuss dietary needs.

-• Week 12: The puppy receives its second DH(L)PP vaccination (vaccine for leptospirosis may be discussed, depending on the dog’s breed and risk of exposure), and coronavirus.
-A parasite test, deworming, and physical exam are completed.
+• Week 9: The puppy receives its second DHLPP vaccination.
+A parasite test, deworming if needed, and physical exam are completed.

-• Week 16: The third DH(L)PP vaccination and Bordetella vaccine are provided, as well as a parasite test, deworming, and physical exam.
-We may discuss the optional Lyme vaccine.
+• Week 12: The third DHLPP vaccination and first round of Bordetella vaccine are provided, as well as a parasite test, deworming if needed, and physical exam.
+Heartworm and Flea Control may be started.

 • Months 5-15: Spaying or neutering is typically completed within this age range.